labtrac/test-documentation/documentation/getting-started.md

 If you have set up any analysis fields they will also appear in this tab.

-Analysis codes can be used for anything you like and are set up by yourself *here*.
+Analysis codes can be used for anything you like and are set up by yourself *link*.

 If you are a MyDentist lab analysis fields 4 + 5 will be used for the Practice Number and Dentist GDC number.
 This is where our corporate invoicing module will pull all the relevant information from.